esheldon/wq/README.md

 Refreshing the Queue
 --------------------

-The server refreshes every 30 seconds by default.
+The server refreshes approximately every 30 seconds by default.
 To request a refresh use the "refresh" command

     wq refresh